JanssenProject/jans/docs/admin/reference/database/README.md

 ### Overriding DB Configuration Properties

-Configuration properties and the values specified under `.properties` files discussed in [above](#configuration) section, can be overriden by dynamically passing them as a JVM parameter or as an environment variable.
+Configuration properties and the values specified under `.properties` files discussed in [above](#configuration) section, can be overridden by dynamically passing them as a JVM parameter or as an environment variable.

 #### Cloud-native Installations

-For Janssen Server installations using Helm, Docker or local Kubernetes, dynamically passing DB configuration properties can be done by specifiying environment variables.
+For Janssen Server installations using Helm, Docker, or local Kubernetes, dynamically passing DB configuration properties can be done by specifying environment variables.

 For example:

 - Override connection URI for one specific component.
 For instance, `jans-auth` component
   ```shell
   CN_AUTH_JAVA_OPTIONS=-Dconnection.uri=new-mysql-uri
   ```
-- Override connection URI for globally for all Janssen Server modules
+- Override connection URI globally for all Janssen Server modules
   ```shell
   CN_JAVA_OPTIONS=-Dconnection.uri=new-mysql-uri
   ```
-  or by exporting system level environment variable as below
+  or by exporting system-level environment variable as below
   ```shell
   CONNECTION_URI=new-mysql-uri
   ```

 #### VM Installations

-For Janssen Server installed on a VM, a new parameter or parameters with override values, can be added either at global level for all modules or specific to certain modules only.
-Steps below show how to override DB connection URI:
+For the Janssen Server installed on a VM, a new parameter or parameters with override values can be added either at the global level for all modules or specific to certain modules only.
+The steps below show how to override the DB connection URI:

 ##### Globally For All Modules